gsutavo/NSGA-2-in-Julia/README.md

 $ nsga2()
 ```

-You need the package [Gadfly](http://dcjones.github.io/Gadfly.jl/) to get the plots.
+You need the package [Gadfly](http://dcjones.github.io/Gadfly.jl/).
 If you don't have it installed, you ought to instal by doing:
 ```sh
 $ julia
 $ Pkg.add("Gadfly")